What is a UV Filter & Do You Really Need One?

-I have seen many photographers buying a UV filter, just after purchasing a new DSLR camera.
-So, my question is Why are you buying a UV Filter?
-Do you really need it for your DSLR camera?
+I have seen many photographers buying a UV filter, just after purchasing a new DSLR/ Mirrorless camera.
+So, my question is why buy a UV Filter?
+Do you really need it for your camera?
 Let us find out.

 Consider reading this article if you want to know more about camera filters, Understanding Camera Filters

 What is a UV Filter in photography?

 The UV filter in photography is a glass piece that gets attached to the front of the camera lens, capable of removing ultraviolet rays.

 It is considered to do the following things:

 Most people believe that a UV filter protects their camera lens.
 Is it true?
 Does it protect your camera lens?

 Imagine you have attached this filter to your camera lens.
 You have accidentally dropped your camera with the lens.

 When it falls if the impact is on the front glass, then your camera lens may survive and, you may end up breaking the filter alone.